What is the Local Account?

 On a yearly basis Adult Social Care undertake a survey of the experience of adults in receipt of support and every other year we undertake a survey of the experience of carers.
 These infographics shows our performance.
 This information helps us set our future priorities and identify any areas for improvement.

-Understanding the views and experiences of Adult Social Care Carers 2023/24
+Understanding the views and experiences of Adult Social Care Carers 2023 to 2024

 A random selection of people with caring responsibilities who received an assessment or review within 12-month period prior to 1 September 2023.